aspecker/interview-questions/README.md

 * A keyword that alerts the browser how to process a file *
+### What are optional HTML closing tags?
+Why are they useful?

 ### What is the data-* attribute?
 * composed of a string with format "data-x" where x can be any string with no uppercase letters at least one character long